Connecting travel trailer batteries – there’s no magic way of doing it!

 There is no magic way of increasing it.

-Connecting caravan batteries – 6 volts or 12 volts?
+Connecting travel trailer batteries – 6 volts or 12 volts?

-Most caravans and motorhomes have 12 volt systems.
+Most travel trailers and motorhomes have 12 volt systems.
 As batteries are heavy, some owners prefer 6-volt batteries.
 To obtain 12 volts they are series-connected (positive to negative) as below.
 This results in the same current (as each 6-volt battery) but twice the voltage.

 Series connection.
 If each 6-volt battery is 100 amp hour (600-watt hour) two series-connected such batteries hold 100 amp hour at 12 volts (1200 watt-hour).
 Pic: rvbooks.com.au